Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Sparse Coverage Functions with Small Sets

-Using a standard LP algorithm, we obtain a vertex solution~$Y'$ with at most~$ \abs{ D} + mk$ many non-zero variables to RoundingLP in polynomial time.
+To satisfy \cref{eq:small-sets-fixed-fractional-elements}, we set~$Y'_{\bar{d}} = Y_{\bar{d}}$ for all~$\bar{d} \in \conj{D}$.
+For all~$i \in [m]$, let~$F_i \vert_{D}$ denote the restricted multilinear extension \wrt~$Y$.
+Then we use RoundingLP to compute a fractional coloring~$(Y'_{d})_{d \in D}$ such that \cref{eq:small-sets-value-preservation,eq:small-sets-at-least-one-integral-element} hold.
+Due to~$\abs{D} > mk$, we have more variables than constraints, \ie we have~$\abs{D} + mk < \abs{D} \cdot k$.
+Using a standard LP algorithm, we obtain a vertex solution~$(Y'_{d})_{d \in D}$ to RoundingLP with at most~$ \abs{D} + mk$ many non-zero variables in polynomial time.
 By the valid coloring constraints, any element~$d \in D$ must have at least one non-zero variable.
 If~$d$ is fractionally colored, then at least two variables must be non-zero.
 Hence, there can be at most~$mk$ many elements that have more than one non-zero variable.
 As a consequence, at least $\abs{D} - mk \ge 1$ elements of~$D$ are integrally colored and \cref{eq:small-sets-at-least-one-integral-element} is satisfied.
-Using \cref{def:restricted-multilinear-extension}, it holds that